 Artificial intelligence (AI) and predictive analytics tools create a clearer picture of claim denial challenges.
 By helping identify and categorize denials into high value, mid-range value, and low value, organizations can accelerate resolutions.

-The manual labor and complexities around submitting a claim can be exhausting, which is why organizations should also implement a Revenue Cycle Management software that will automatically update codes and requirements.
+The manual labor and complexities around submitting a claim can be exhausting, which is why organizations should also implement revenue cycle management software that will automatically update codes and requirements.
 Manual processes slow productivity, while automated ones can cut down on research time and allow your billing team to spend more time reviewing claims to make sure they meet every single requirement.
 Automation tools can also identify errors before claims are submitted for payment.

 How RCM can Reduce Denials